Now here comes the NAA LCP LA chapter reacting to the Donald Sterling scandal.

 The cause above all.

-Why did Peter Jennings and Tom Brokow circle the wagons of Dan Rather and awards dinner after he did a fake story on Bush and the National Guard to protect the movement?
+Why did Peter Jennings and Tom Brokaw circle the wagons and give Dan Rather an awards dinner after he did a fake story on Bush and the National Guard to protect the movement?

 Absolutely.

-Because no one was up in arm about Harry Reid, and I'm still upset about that.
+Magic, Arsenio, all of them who made statements are hypocrites because no one was up in arms about Harry Reid, and I'm still upset about that.

 Why is Magic a hypocrite?

-Well, I mean, he comes out, he, you know, he he's running for mayor or something at one point.
+Well, I mean, he comes out, he, you know, he was running for mayor or something at one point, so he's in the political arena.

-So why didn't he call for Harry Reed's uh ragged?
+So why didn't he call for Harry Reid's racist racist?

-I mean what what gets me about if if I know how long this has been going on, if I am a and I don't live in LA, if I am familiar enough with with who Donald Sterling is, what he's done, what he said, certainly Magic Johnson has to know.
+I mean, what gets me about, if I know how long this has been going on, if I am, and I don't live in L.A., if I am familiar enough with who Donald Sterling is, what he's done, what he's said, certainly Magic Johnson has to know.

-Certainly, all these people will have to know that this is not anything new that they learned on Saturday.
+Certainly all these people have to know that this is not anything new that they learned on Saturday.

 Absolutely.